About this event

 Manager, Strategy and Partnerships Strategy and Transformation, DLCS

-Paul is a Senior Catholic education leader who is mission-led with extensive experience enabling and driving system wide change programs to build system and school capacity to uplift student and community outcomes.
-He is highly skilled in strategic planning and alignment, and establishing and supporting strategic external partnerships in areas of high need.
-Paul collaboratively led the development of the Family Connect Service for all schools in the Lismore Diocese.
-This year CSNSW is privileged to have Paul sharing his expertise and passion with the Connected Catholic Communities Project through the Extended Services School Model workstream.
+Paul is a Senior Catholic Education leader who is mission-led and has enabled and driven many system wide change programs to build systemic and school capacity to uplift student and community outcomes.
+He is highly skilled in strategic planning and alignment, and establishing and supporting external strategic partnerships in areas of high need.
+Paul has extensive experience in leading and developing a systemic approach to extended services operating in schools that deliver positive social impact and return on investment.
+He has been seconded to CSNSW to lead the Connected Catholic Communities project.

 with